 But Pollack defends Sebelius on that score.

 “Her first focus is how to help consumers, how to help patients.
 And she has been on that side all along,” he says.

-Born in Cincinnati, Sebelius is the daughter of the late John 'Jack' Gilligan, who served as Ohio's Governor from 1971 to 1975.
+Born in Cincinnati, Sebelius was the daughter of the late John ‘Jack’ Gilligan, who served as Ohio’s Governor from 1971-1975.
 They became the first father/daughter pair to serve as governors, with her election in 2002.

-John Gilligan died in August.
-Sebelius' husband, Gary, is a federal magistrate judge in Kansas.
+John Gilligan died in August of this year.
+Sebelius’s husband, Gary, is a federal magistrate judge in Kansas.
 They have two grown sons.
-Sebelius's father-in-law, Keith Sebelius, was a conservative Republican congressman from Kansas from 1969 to 1981.
+Sebelius’s father-in-law, Keith Sebelius, was a conservative Republican congressman from Kansas from 1969-1981.

 She says Roberts was a longtime opponent of Obamacare, but the “last straw” for him was when Sebelius went on a public speaking tour just as the rollout calamity began.

 “When the ship was sinking,” Little says.

 CNN’s Lesa Jansen and Greg Botelho contributed to this report.